If you marry or file a domestic partnership after you retire we recommend you take the following actions:

 If you are receiving a monthly benefit from LACERS you may request that Federal and California state taxes be withheld from your allowance.
 LACERS does not withhold State taxes for any other state other than California.

-If you wish to make a change to the amount taxes being withheld from your retirement allowance, please complete the W-4P Request for Income Tax Withholding form.
+If you wish to make a change to the amount of taxes being withheld from your retirement allowance, please complete the W-4P Request for Income Tax Withholding form.